2014 Crimean status referendum: Choices

 The referendum's available choices did not include keeping the status quo of retaining arrangements enacted by the 1998 Constitution of the Autonomous Republic of Crimea.
-Additionally, the second choice, is unclear because there were two revisions of the Crimean constitution in 1992.
-The original 1992 constitution was adopted together with a declaration of independence, but parliament then amended the constitution one day later to affirm that Crimea "was a part of Ukraine".
+Additionally, the meaning of the second choice is unclear because there were two revisions of the Crimean constitution in 1992.
+The original 1992 constitution was adopted together with a declaration of independence, but the parliament then amended the constitution one day later to affirm that Crimea "was a part of Ukraine".

-Many commentators, including The New York Times, Kyiv Post, and Fox News argued that both choices would result in de facto independence.
+Many commentators, including those at The New York Times, Kyiv Post, and Fox News, argued that both choices would result in de facto independence.

 The ballot was printed in three languages: Russian, Ukrainian and Crimean Tatar (in the Cyrillic script).

 Procedure

-There were two simultaneous referendums, one organised by the city council of Sevastopol and another organised by a special committee set up by the Autonomous Republic of Crimea.
+There were two simultaneous referendums, one organised by the Sevastopol City Council and another organised by a special committee set up by the Autonomous Republic of Crimea.

-Only Crimean residents with Ukrainian passports were allowed to vote.

-The voting boxes were transparent and the ballots were not placed in envelopes in such a way as to make the marked ballots visible through the box walls.
+Several irregularities were reported during the vote.
+People were seen dropping the ballots before the start of the referendum.
+Journalists were not allowed at some stations.

 The referendum was to be decided by a simple majority with the choice with the most votes declared winner.
 The referendum rules did not state if there was a threshold number of votes needed for the result to be enacted.